MDAnalysis/MDAnalysis.github.io/_posts/2023-06-16-sff-students.md

 I am a rising junior at Smith College.
 I am studying Engineering Sciences and Chemistry, with an interest in biochemistry, biomaterials, and the intersection of biophysics and chemistry.
 Originally from Beirut, Lebanon, I enjoy running, reading, and watching movie commentaries in my free time.

-Here's my LinkedIn: www.linkedin.com/in/karen-bekhazi-947b0b27b.
+Here are my [LinkedIn][karen-linkedin] and [GitHub][karen-github] profiles.

-Thank you to the amazing MDAnalysis community and to our mentors, Dr. Richard Gowers and Dr. Hugo MacDermott-Opeskin, for this summer!
+Thank you to the amazing MDAnalysis community and to our mentors, @richardjgowers and @hmacdope, for this summer!

 ![Station1 Capstone Poster](https://github.com/MDAnalysis/MDAnalysis.github.io/tree/master/public/images/SFF2023_PD4_FinalPoster_Bekhazi_Ong.pptx.pdf)